strugee/count-your-issues/CONTRIBUTING.md

 ## Providers

-Each provider is stored in `lib/$name.js` and exposes a function which is passed the options object provided by the user.
-Providers are expected to return a Promise.
+Each provider is stored in `lib/$name.js` and exports a `.invoke()` function which is passed the options object provided by the user. `.invoke()` is expected to return a Promise.

+The module should also export a human-readable `name` property.
+Look at other providers for examples.